 5.1.1 The Association shall organise and maintain the SAC Register of Counsellors.

 5.1.2 The Register of Counsellors Board shall be appointed by the Executive Committee.
 The function of the Register of Counsellors Board is to register counsellors who are practising or would like to practise in Singapore.
 The Register of Counsellors Board shall comprise the following:

-- Two (2) SAC Fellow, Master Clinical or Clinical Members who shall be appointed by the Executive Committee at Annual General Meeting.
+- Two (2) SAC Fellow, Master Clinical or Clinical Members who shall be appointed by the Executive Committee.

-- Four (4) Registered Counsellors who shall be appointed by the Executive Committee at Annual General Meeting.
+- Four (4) Registered Counsellors who shall be appointed by the Executive Committee.

 - The Honorary Secretary or Assistant Honorary Secretary of the Association.

 - At the discretion of the Executive Committee, up to four (4) members from outside the Association, representing relevant government agencies and Ministries, when it deem necessary.